-The move towards cloud technology in the contact centre is unstoppable, and is being embraced by small and large centres alike.
+The move towards call centre cloud technology is unstoppable, and is being embraced by small and large centres alike.
 The cloud is often considered best by many because of its rapid scalability, portability, business continuity, and reduced reliance on, and cost of, internal IT resources and systems upgrades.
 Not only that, the cloud makes available to smaller contact centres technology that previously only larger centres could afford, including customer feedback systems, cloud based speech analytics, multi-channel contact and social media management systems, workforce management and knowledge management systems.
 (Check out our Tips for Contact Centre Technology Procurement.)

 10. Hybrid delivery

 While most companies still prefer to operate their own contact centre, many are outsourcing to third party contact centres for overflow calls, specialised skillset calls, after-hours contact management (enabling a 24×7 customer service proposition), and as a back-up should the in-house centre go down.
 In some cases, there is a requirement for the third party contact centre to be within a couple of hours’ drive of the in-house centre, so as to provide hot site functionality.
 Other companies deliberately select third parties in other geographies for risk mitigation purposes.
-In addition to interstate, overseas options for outsourced contact centre services, such as New Zealand (around 25% savings), South Africa (30-40% savings), Fiji and the Philippines (40-50% savings) are dramatically rising in popularity.
+In addition to Australian Call Centres, overseas options for outsourced call centre services, such as New Zealand (around 25% savings), South Africa (30-40% savings), Fiji and the Philippines (40-50% savings) are dramatically rising in popularity.

 If you’re interested in adopting any of these customer service best practices in your operations, contact us.
 Matchboard will connect you to the right Australian call centre service providers to meet your needs, and refer you to specialist consultants where required.
 Or just start sourcing now!